 White onion friggione

-Onions (cipolle) are an essential ingredient in Bolognese cuisine.
-A cheap food always available in the kitchen and produced in Bologna countryside (the white onion of Medicina has a very good taste and reputation).
+It's cheap and always available in the kitchen and it's produced all over Bologna countryside (the white onion of Medicina has a very good taste and reputation).

-Many traditional preparations use onions, like tagliatelle al ragù, and they are one of the basis of meat broth.
+Many traditional preparations involve the use of onions, such tagliatelle al ragù, and they are one of the basis of meat broth.

-But onions are also the main ingredient of friggione, a sauce made with tomatoes, sugar, lard and salt, whose official recipe was registered in 1886.
-Like most of bolognese recipes it takes a long time to be prepared, and changes from town to town (in Modena they also use peppers) and grandmother to grandmother.
+However onions are also the main ingredient of friggione, a sauce made with tomatoes, sugar, lard and salt, whose official recipe was registered in 1886.
+Like most of the bolognese recipes it takes a while to be prepared, and it changes from town to town (in Modena they use peppers too) and from grandmother to grandmother.

-Nowadays it's not hard to find it made with olive oil instead of lard and, even if the purists will look away, I'm sure you will love this simple sauce on a slice of hot bread.
+Nowadays it's not hard to find it in the lighter version with olive oil instead of lard and, even if the purists will look away, I'm sure you will love this simple sauce on a slice of hot bread.

 Where to eat it